chrisfmontes/BCB546X_final_project/scripts/README.md

 `run_tophat.sub`: Runs tophat aligner individually for each SRR accession.
 The job is going to ask for 5 nodes and 16 threads per node and is going to run for 20 hours or until complete, whatever happens first.

 `run_tophat_rev.sub`: same as `run_tophat.sub` but starting from the last SRR accession, in order to run both script in parallel.
 The job is going to ask for 5 nodes and 16 threads per node and is going to run for 20 hours or until complete, whatever happens first.

+`run_htseq.sub`: run HTseq-counts for each aligned SRR accession using the obtaines `accepted_hits.bam` file.
+The job is going to ask for 1 nodes and 16 threads per node and is going to run for 20 hours or until complete, whatever happens first.

 `DESeq2.R`: Script to format the obtained raw counts table and get the differentially expressed genes using DESeq2.